Sara Berenguer: Exile

 In January 1939, she fled into exile in France, where she continued her work for the SIA in Perpignan and then in Béziers, where she tried to rescue internees from the camps, including her companion Jesús Guillén Bertolín.
 During the Nazi occupation of France, she was a member of the CNT group in Bram and liaised with the French Resistance in Aude, Ariège, Hérault and Haute-Garonne.
 After the Liberation of France, with Jesus, she continued her work with the CNT-in-exile.
 In 1947, she was in charge of the stenography courses organised by the CNT for refugees and played an active part in the theatre groups organised by the libertarian movement.
 At that time, she was very close to anarchist activist groups, particularly around Octavio Alberola and Cipriano Mera.
 In 1965, she took part in the activities of the group that published the journal Frente Libertario.

 From 1972 to 1976, together with Suceso Portales, she edited and published the magazine Mujeres Libres (47 issues from 1964 to 1976).
 Her house, near Béziers, remained a meeting place for libertarians.
-The film De toda la vida (All Our Lives) was shot there in 1986, starring Pepita Carpeña, Dolores Prat, Federica Montseny, Suceso Portales, Mercedes Comaposada and Conxa Perez.
+The film De toda la vida (All Our Lives) was shot there in 1986, starring Pepita Carpeña, Dolors Prat, Federica Montseny, Suceso Portales, Mercedes Comaposada and Conxa Perez.

 In addition to Mujeres Libres, Sara Berenguer contributed to a large number of titles in the libertarian press and several poetry anthologies.
 She was also a contributor to the book Mujeres libres: luchadoras libertarias (published by FAL, 1999).
 After winning a number of prizes for her poetry, she died on 18 June 2010.